OAI/OpenAPI-Specification/README.md

 The OpenAPI Specification is a community driven, open specification within the [Open API Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.

-The OpenAPI Specification defines a standard, language-agnostic interface description for REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, additional documentation, or through network traffic inspection.
+The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for REST APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
-Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes the guesswork in calling the service.
+Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.

-Use cases for machine-readable API interfaces include interactive documentation; code generation for documentation, client, and server; and automated test cases.
-OpenAPI descriptions describe APIs via YAML or JSON documents that adhere to the OpenAPI Specification.
-These documents can either be produced and served statically, or be generated dynamically from your application.
+Use cases for machine-readable API definition documents include, but are not limited to, interactive documentation; code generation for documentation, clients, and servers; and automation of test cases.
+OpenAPI documents describe an API's services and are represented in either YAML or JSON formats.
+These documents may either be produced and served statically or be generated dynamically from an application.

-The OpenAPI Specification does not require you to rewrite your existing API.
-It does not require binding any software to a service--the service being described may not even be yours.
+The OpenAPI Specification does not require rewriting existing APIs.
+It does not require binding any software to a service—the service being described may not even be owned by the creator of its description.
 It does, however, require the capabilities of the service be described in the structure of the OpenAPI Specification.
-Not all services can be described by OpenAPI--this specification is not intended to cover every possible use-case of a REST API.
-The OpenAPI Specification does not define a specific development process such as design-first or code-first.
+Not all services can be described by OpenAPI—this specification is not intended to cover every possible style of REST APIs.
+The OpenAPI Specification does not mandate a specific development process such as design-first or code-first.
 It does facilitate either technique by establishing clear interactions with a REST API.

 This GitHub project is the starting point for OpenAPI.
 Here you will find the information you need about the OpenAPI Specification, simple examples of what it looks like, and some general information regarding the project.

 ## Current Version - 3.0